shuped/codeCast---Public/README.md

 - A fully-featured chat component for viewers, with desktop notifications for the broadcaster when they are mentioned.

 ## To set up:
-- Fork and clone this repo
+- Clone this repo 'git clone https://www.github.com/shuped/codeCast---Public codeCast && cd codeCast'
 - Run `npm run install-all` in root directory.
-If 'concurrently' isn't installed globally, run 'npm install' first.
+If 'concurrently' isn't installed globally, run 'npm install' first
 - In Electron App directory run `npm run rebuild-pty` to rebuild the node-pty binaries against the Electron node version
-- For development, run `npm start` in the **ROOT DIRECTORY**.
+- For development, run `npm start` in the root directory.
 This will run the react scripts in `/client` and the server in `/server/server.js`
 - For Electron app to work **make sure that the server is running**.
-If server not active on Heroku, run locally
+If server not active on Heroku or AWS, run locally
-- **COMMIT OFTEN AND ATOMICALLY**.
-Focus on one component at a time.
-- Load the component you're working on in to App.jsx inside the empty div.
-This will render it on `localhost:3000` for you to reference.
-Nodemon will update any time you make changes.
+- To start the Broadcaster electron application, run 'npm start' in the ElectronApp directory